Maks Levin

-Maksim Yevhenovych Levin (Максим Євгенович Левін; 7 July 1981 – c.
+Maksym Yevhenovych Levin (Максим Євгенович Левін; 7 July 1981 – c.
 13 March 2022) was a Ukrainian photographer.
 He reported as a photojournalist from 2006, for LB.ua and Reuters among many others.
 He also provided photographs for international humanitarian organisations including UNICEF and World Health Organization.

 During a mission to document the Russian invasion of Ukraine in Kyiv Oblast, Levin was detained, interrogated, possibly tortured, and executed by Russian soldiers.
 His friend Oleksiy Chernyshov, who was accompanying him, was likely burned alive.

 Life and career

 Levin was born on 7 July 1981 in Boyarka, Kyiv Oblast.
 He wanted to become a photographer already as a teenager, and attended a photography club while a school student.
 He first trained to be a computer systems engineer, as his father wished.
 He graduated from the Igor Sikorsky Kyiv Polytechnic Institute, and worked as a systems engineer.
 He and his wife had four sons.